Welcome to the Department of Sociology

 - a longitudinal cohort study of Czech women, their offspring, and their families to better understand long-term effects of social factors on health (Dr. Stepanikova)

 - religious organizations’ responses to HIV/AIDS (Dr. Szaflarski)

 - how gender structures social relationships and other statuses that impact health (Dr. Thomeer)

 - effects of maternal alcoholism on children’s social ties and mental health (Dr. Wolfe)

-Other faculty members are teaching specialists and include the director of Undergraduate Studies (Dr. Biga), the director of the Online MA program (Dr. Clark), and the author of several papers on teaching and a book on racial disparities in college sports (Dr. Milner).
+Other faculty members are teaching specialists and include the director of Undergraduate Studies (Dr. Biga) and the director of the Online MA program (Dr. Clark).